-Talk with Your Son or Daughter Before Coming to Campus
+Talk with Your Student Before Coming to Campus

 One of the most important things you can do to help your student make healthy and informed decisions in college is to stay involved.
 Research suggests that discussions just prior to starting college lead to lower alcohol consumption during the first year and lowers the risk they will experience serious alcohol-related consequences.
 Talk openly and often with your student about alcohol use prior to their arrival on campus, and keep those conversations going after they are here.
 And if the conversations haven’t happened before they start their first year at UMD, know that it’s never too late.

-Talk to your son or daughter frequently to keep the lines of communication open.
-It is very important for parents to talk to their students about their expectations for behavior, and also to discuss the potential risks and consequences associated with drinking.
-Contrary to what you may think, parents can have considerable influence on students and students respect and listen to their parents more often than we give them credit for.
+Talk to your student frequently to keep the lines of communication open.
+It is very important for parents and families to talk to their students about their expectations for behavior, and also to discuss the potential risks and consequences associated with drinking.
+Contrary to what you may think, parents and families can have considerable influence on students and students respect and listen to their family more often than we give them credit for.

 Some questions you may want to ask include: